nrbrt/node-red-contrib-t2abv/readme.md

 * **smt172-nano-peristalticpump**: the same as above, except that it uses a peristaltic pump.

-* **ds18b20-service**: I noticed that Node-RED is a bit slow with the temperature measurement, so I wrote a daemon that runs in the background and uses MQTT to communicate the meassurements and hardware addresses of the sensors.
+* **ds18b20-service**: I noticed that Node-RED is a bit slow with the temperature measurement, so I wrote a daemon that runs in the background and uses MQTT to communicate the measurements and hardware addresses of the sensors.

 * **bmp280-service**: the same as above, but for a bmp(e)280 atmospheric pressure sensor.